Step 1: Apply Online

 In addition to her duties with Campus Life, Megan is also a part of the Veteran Services department.
-In that role, Megan helps complete grant objectives, oversees student workers, as well as marketing and outreach.
+In that role, Megan helps complete grant objectives, and oversees student workers, as well as marketing and outreach.

 Megan is a graduate of Johansen High School in Modesto.
 After high school, she attended California State University Stanislaus.
 Megan earned a Bachelor of Arts in Political Science and a Bachelor of Science in Biology.

 Megan is currently pursuing a Masters in Business Administration with a concentration in Organizational Leadership from Brandman University.

 Aside from work and school, Megan is also part of the Women’s Education and Leader League and the Phi Gamma chapter of Omega Nu, a local philanthropic organization with roots going back to 1924.